Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Computational Method for BLRHL

 To apply HMC to sample \eqref{eqn:postdelta}, we need to compute the 1st-order partial derivatives of $-\log(P(\mb\delta_{0:p,1:K}|\mb\sigma_{0:p}^2))$ with respect to $\delta_{jk}$ for $j = 0,\ldots, p, k = 1,\ldots, K$, which is equal to the sum of the following two partial derivatives of $L$ and minus log prior:

-An ad-hoc stepsizes $\epsilon_{jk}$ is a value close to the reciprocal of the 2nd-order derivatives of $U$.
+An ad-hoc choice of the stepsizes $\epsilon_{jk}$ is a value close to the reciprocal of the 2nd-order derivatives of $U$.
 We also use an estimate of the 2nd-order derivatives of $U$, which should be independent of current values of $\mb\delta_{0:p, 1:K}$ but could be dependent on $\mb\sigma_{0:p}^2$.
 They are the sum of the following two values: